-Petalinux 2020.2 was used to create the Linux image for the ECM1900.
+Opal Kelly has assembled an operating system boot image based on Linux.
 The image is intended to be small and rather minimal, but does contain some helpful tools.
+Additional tools may be added to the image by rebuilding the image from sources using Yocto.
 An abridged list of tools installed in this image is:

 - Lighttpd web server